Key Takeaways

 The importance of the mulberry in silkworm breeding

 The white mulberry (Morus alba) is vital for silkworm breeding because its leaves constitute the caterpillar's only food.
-A regular supply in quantity is essential for the proper development of the larvae and the production of quality cocoons.
+A regular and quantitative supply is essential for the proper development of the larvae and the production of quality cocoons.

 The cultivation of mulberry requires rich soil and well drained, mild temperatures and sunny exposure.
 Pruning and staking are important to promote rapid growth and optimal production of tender leaves that silkworms love.